Turkish lira hits record lows as Turkey-U.S. concerns weigh

-ISTANBUL (Reuters) - The Turkish lira tumbled to new record lows against the dollar on Thursday, after a Turkish delegation met U.S. officials to try to resolve the disputes between the two NATO allies.
+ISTANBUL/LONDON (Reuters) - Turkey’s lira tumbled to another record low against the dollar on Thursday after a Turkish delegation returned from meeting U.S. officials in Washington with no apparent solution to a diplomatic rift that has opened up between them.

+The two governments are at odds over the detention in Turkey of U.S. evangelical pastor Andrew Brunson on terrorism charges, and the rift has deepened investor concerns about Turkey’s authoritarian trajectory under President Tayyip Erdogan.

-The lira stood at 5.4050 against the dollar at 1234 GMT, down some 2 percent from the previous day’s close.
-It hit a record low of 5.45 earlier in the day.
+The lira TRYTOM=D3 stood at 5.4650 against the dollar at 1356 GMT, down more than 3 percent from the previous day's close and after sliding to an all-time low of 5.48.

+The delegation of Turkish officials arrived back in Turkey on Thursday, a source from the foreign ministry said, a day after it met with officials from the U.S. State Department and Treasury to try to resolve disputes between the NATO allies.

+There was no immediate comment from Ankara on whether the meetings were successful.

-The lira has lost nearly a third of its value this year, fuelled by concerns over President Tayyip Erdogan’s grip on monetary policy and, more recently, a widening rift between Turkey and the United States.
+The lira has lost nearly a third of its value this year, mainly fuelled by worries about Erdogan’s influence over monetary policy.

 “You have some very odd politics with the President interfering with monetary policy - they are picking fights with Europe, they are picking fights with the Americans,” said Paul McNamara, an investment director at GAM London Limited.